strimzi/proposals/054-infinite-auto-restart-of-Kafka-connectors.md

 ## Motivation

 The auto-restart functionality works fine.
 But in some cases, it would be useful to have more flexibility including a possibility to retry the restarts indefinitely.
-Infinite restarts allow the auto-restarting to be used for even longer outages which for example take the whole weekend and it increases the value of this feature.
+The capability of infinite restarts allows the auto-restart feature to be used for extended outages, such as those spanning an entire weekend, thereby enhancing the value of its functionality.

 ## Proposal